The _config file

 });

-This is useful if you want to combine two or more sites to the same folder.
-Other use case is for very big sites (with more than 100K pages) that needs to be built in several steps to prevent running out of memory.
+This is useful if you want to combine two or more sites into the same folder.
+Other use case is for very big sites (with more than 100K pages) that may need to be built in several steps to prevent running out of memory.

 location

 This is the public URL of the site.
-It's useful to generate absolute URLs or fix the relative URLs if your site is published under a subdirectory, for example: https://example.com/project-name/.
+It's useful to generate absolute URLs or fix the paths if your site is published under a subdirectory, for example: https://example.com/project-name/.
 It only accepts an URL object, for example:

 const site = lume({